Leave of Absence

 A leave of absence presupposes no registration during the period of leave granted.
 Students placed on a leave of absence are not permitted to register for or attend classes, use school or university services, or maintain employment with a student status while their leave is in effect.

 The maximum time allowed for each period of leave granted is one year.
 A student whose initial leave of absence period is about to expire has the option to request a leave of absence extension, subject to the approval of the Vice Dean (or designee).
 Except in exceptional circumstances, the maximum time allowed for students to be placed on consecutive leaves of absence will not exceed two years.
+A Leave of Absence cannot be approved retroactively after a period of non-registration.
+All Leave of Absence requests should be made before the start of the next semester directly following the last term in which the student was enrolled.
+A student must have completed a minimum of one semester of study to be eligible for a leave of absence.

 Please note that students in the EdD program will be granted a maximum of two leaves of absence, irrespective of the length of each period of leave and whether cumulatively the total period of leave falls below the two-year limit.